Synonyms and other taxonomic changes

 Females lay multiple clutches of eggs over the course of the summer.
 In the lab, they lay eggs regardless of whether they have mated.

-from coastal CA, has been reported on Eriodictyon
+from coastal CA, has been reported to have been seen on Eriodictyon

 is the sister species to T. eriodictyonis